 It’s a little perplexing why these headphones don’t use USB-C to charge in a world that’s largely moved beyond microUSB, but that’s really not much of an issue.
 For better or worse, the charging port is on the right ear cup, while the 3.5mm jack is on the left.
 While that does mean listening to your cans while charging will be a pain, the upside is that you never have to worry about wiring issues or other common build problems frying one jack or the other.

 If you long-press you finger into the right ear cup’s backing, your default voice assistant will be activated—whether that’s Siri, Bixby, or the one true Google Assisstant.
 This puts the Sony WH-1000X M2’s functionality at or just beyond its main competitor, the Bose QC35 II.
+Plus, a new update is going to be rolling out via the Sony Connect app that will also make these compatible with Amazon’s Alexa as well so you have options.
 However, this Sony is head and shoulders above its more-expensive antagonist when it comes to wireless tech.

 Not only does the WH-1000XM2 support Sony’s LDAC hi-res audio codec (works only with Sony, Android 8+ sources), but it also supports the prized aptX, aptX HD, and AAC codecs that are the best of Bluetooth for Android and Apple, respectively.
 If you own a phone without aptX or AAC support, you’re going to wind up with crappier audio in the SBC codec.
 Though most newer phones can push the bitrate above 200kbps, you might notice a quiet hiss in the background or your tunes sounding a bit muffled.
 That’s normal, and not a flaw of the headphones themselves: it’s a problem inherent to crappier Bluetooth standards.

 The WH-1000XM2 isn’t unique in its use of a dedicated app, but it’s really cool in what it can do with Sony’s Headphones Connect app.
 For example, you can change the ANC modes to adapt to changing environments and air pressure, as well as change how your music sounds with all sorts of fun signal processing.
 You can also simulate concert environments, equalize your music, and give yourself the illusion of speakers in 3D space.
 While I wound up just using the standard EQ settings and leaving the signal processors off, I did find the ANC optimizer, Ambient sound control, and the quality preference to be very helpful.
+Not to mention the promise of future updates with added functionality like the Alexa compatibility we mentioned earlier.
 Your results may vary, but the app doesn’t bombard you with adds, so it’s definitely worth a download.

 How well does it cancel noise?